bluekvirus/Stage.js/implementation/HOWTO.md

 });
 ```

-Since your goal is to build a *multi-context* application, you will need some *regions* in the application template and a *Context Region*:
+Since your goal is to build a multi-view application, you will need some *regions* in the application template and a *Navigation Region*:
 ```javascript
 //main.js
 Application.setup({